hyunjunian/Poor-Charlie-s-Almanack/en.md

 It is fitting that a backward sort of speech end with a backward sort of toast, inspired by Elihu Root’s repeated accounts of how the dog went to Dover, “leg over leg.”
 To the class of 1986: Gentlemen, may each of you rise by spending each day of a long life aiming low.

-### Talk One Revisited
+### Talk 1 Revisited

 As I review in 2006 this talk made in 1986, I would not revise a single idea.
 If anything, I now believe even more strongly that 1) reliability is essential for progress in life, and 2) while quantum mechanics is unlearnable for a vast majority, reliability can be learned to great advantage by almost anyone.

 Indeed, I have often made myself unpopular on elite college campuses by pushing this reliability theme.
 What I say is that McDonald’s is one of our most admirable institutions.
 Then, as signs of shock come to surrounding faces, I explain that McDonald’s, providing first jobs to millions of teenagers, many troubled, over the years, has successfully taught most of them the one lesson they most need: to show up reliably for responsible work.
 Then I usually go on to say that if the elite campuses were as successful as McDonald’s in teaching sensibly, we would have a better world.

+## Talk 2: A Lesson on Elementary, Worldly Wisdom as It Relates to Investment Management and Business

+*The University of Southern California Marshall School of Business, April 14, 1994*

 Well known because it was published in *Outstanding Investor Digest* (May 5, 1995), this talk was given in 1994 to Professor Guilford Babcock’s business class at the University of Southern California.
 Charlie ranges in the talk from education systems to psychology to the importance of possessing both common and uncommon sense.
 Dissecting business management, he brilliantly describes psychological impacts that can damage or benefit a firm.
 He also presents an outstanding set of principles for investment, business management, and—most importantly, from Charlie’s perspective—decision-making in everyday life.

 Your time investment in reading this talk will be paid back quickly via the effect it will have on your own decision-making abilities.

-## Talk Two: A Lesson on Elementary, Worldly Wisdom as It Relates to Investment Management and Business

-*The University of Southern California Marshall School of Business, April 14, 1994*
+---

 I am going to play a minor trick on you today, because the subject of my talk is the art of stock picking as a subdivision of the art of worldly wisdom.
 That enables me to start talking about worldly wisdom, a much broader topic that interests me because I think all too little of it is delivered by modern educational systems, at least in an effective way.
 And, therefore, the talk is sort of along the lines that some behaviorist psychologists call “Grandma’s rule,” after the wisdom of Grandma when she said that you have to eat the carrots before you get the dessert.

 The carrot part of this talk is about the general subject of worldly wisdom, which is a pretty good way to start.
 After all, the theory of modern education is that you need a general education before you specialize.
 And I think, to some extent, before you’re going to be a great stock picker, you need some general education.
 So, emphasizing what I sometimes waggishly call remedial worldly wisdom, I’m going to start by waltzing you through a few basic notions.

 What is elementary, worldly wisdom?
 Well, the first rule is that you can’t really know anything if you just remember isolated facts and try and bang ’em back.
 If the facts don’t hang together on a latticework of theory, you don’t have them in a usable form.
 You’ve got to have models in your head.
 And you’ve got to array your experience—both vicarious and direct—on this latticework of models.
 You may have noticed students who just try to remember and pound back what is remembered.
 Well, they fail in school and fail in life.
 You’ve got to hang experience on a latticework of models in your head.

-> If the facts don’t hang together on a latticework of theory, you don’t have them in a usable form.
->

 What are the models?
 Well, the first rule is that you’ve got to have multiple models—because if you have just one or two that you’re using, the nature of human psychology is such that you’ll torture reality so that it fits your models, or at least you’ll think it does.
 You become the equivalent of a chiropractor, who, of course, is the great boob in medicine.
 It’s like the old saying, “To the man with only a hammer, every problem looks like a nail.”
 And, of course, that’s the way the chiropractor goes about practicing medicine.
 But that’s a perfectly disastrous way to think and a perfectly disastrous way to operate in the world.
 So you’ve got to have multiple models.